 Alongside the Achievement Award the Jack Petchey Foundation funds a number of other major programmes.
 Since it has been established the Jack Petchey Foundation has awarded grants totalling over £75 million.

-The £250 is being used to fund a trip to the cinema and lunch for Tzar and his class.
+The £250 is being used towards funding a trip to the theatre for Amelia and her peers.

 The Jack Petchey Foundation holds an awards presentation each year for all award winners.

 Alex and Tzar were among Jack Petchey Achievement Award winners from across Southend schools to be presented with their medals at a special ceremony held at the Palace Theatre on Monday, 30th April 2018.
 Unfortunately, Joseph was unable to attend the evening.

 The pupils had been voted by their peers and staff for their outstanding achievement and endeavour.
 Parents and guests were treated to a terrific night celebrating pupils’ achievements and watched them receive their awards from local dignitaries.